despawnerer/scooby/README.md

 [![Latest Version](https://img.shields.io/crates/v/scooby.svg)](https://crates.io/crates/scooby)
 [![docs](https://docs.rs/scooby/badge.svg)](https://docs.rs/scooby)

 An SQL query builder with a pleasant fluent API closely imitating actual SQL.
-Meant to comfortably build dynamic queries with a little bit of safety checks sprinkled on top to ensure you don't forget important things like `ON` clauses.
+Meant to comfortably build dynamic statements with a little bit of safety checks sprinkled on top to ensure you don't forget important things like `ON` clauses.
 Does not do quoting, does not do validation.

 Supports only PostgreSQL syntax at the moment.